 Meaning

-The message behind “False facts are highly injurious to the progress of science, for they often endure long but false views, if supported by some evidence, do little harm, for every one takes a salutary pleasure in proving their falseness.” revolves around happiness.
-It suggests that joy grows from gratitude and balance, making it relatable to many people's experiences.Theme
+“False facts are highly injurious to the progress of science, for they often endure long but false views, if supported by some evidence, do little harm, for every one takes a salutary pleasure in proving their falseness.” presents a viewpoint centered on happiness.
+It implies that joy grows from gratitude and balance and encourages us to remember that happiness is shaped by mindset.Theme

 What does this quote mean?